ABOUT GEOINNO 2024

 - Lorenzo Cassi (Paris-Sorbonne, France)

-- Maryann Feldman (University of North Carolina, USA)
+- Maryann Feldman (Arizona State University, USA)

 - Michael Fritsch (University of Jena, Germany)